dbolser/registry-factory/README.md

 <i>Created with BioRender.com</i>
  </p>

-Further available options and use-cases are described in the following sections.
+Additional available options and use cases are described in the following sections.

 ### A basic registry